Frequently Asked Questions - Prenatal Yoga

 Additional Resources

-Are you experiencing anxiety and/or depression?
-Contact Beyond the Baby Blues, a group therapy support group for prenatal and postpartum moms in Evanston.
-Lela teaches yoga for some groups.
+Contact Beyond the Baby Blues, a support group for prenatal and postpartum moms in Evanston, led by therapists.
+Lela teaches yoga for some of these groups.